Murder of Carrie Brown: Suspect and trial

+Other theories

-However, a group of reformers pointed out instances of police misconduct in the investigation and evidence to support Ben Ali's innocence.
+A group of reformers pointed out instances of police misconduct in the investigation and evidence to support Ben Ali's innocence.
 The group was able to prove the NYPD had made no attempt to find the missing key to the locked room or the unidentified man who witnesses claimed she had last been seen with the night before.
 Years later it was claimed that a man in a New Jersey farm had found the missing key to Room 31 and a bloody shirt in a bureau drawer of a room he had rented out to a man who had disappeared shortly after the murder.
 Faced with this testimony, coupled with the longstanding belief of many for years that Ben Ali had been set up and the fact that Byrnes had been removed from office for corruption, Ben Ali was released after serving 11 years and left for his native Algeria shortly afterwards.

 No substantial evidence has proven that Jack the Ripper was responsible and the case remains unsolved.
 It has been stated by writer Philip Sugden that if the murder was committed by Jack the Ripper, one possible culprit could be George Chapman, a Ripper suspect who moved from London to the US around this time, although recent research suggests that he only moved to the US after this murder.
 Another possibility suggested by writer James Tully is James Kelly, a Ripper suspect who murdered his wife by slashing her throat and was committed to Broadmoor Insane Asylum, which he escaped from just prior to the Ripper murders.
 He may have traveled to New York after the Ripper murders in London stopped.

+A book by Howard and Nina Brown, East Side Story: 1891 Murder Case of Carrie Brown, presents evidence that the 'Danish Farmhand' story presented by New Jersey businessman George Damon in 1901 was false based on the latter's own words within a previously unseen affidavit submitted on July 2, 1901, in Manhattan.

+Howard & Nina Brown's, An Illustrated Encyclopedia: The Murder Of Carrie Brown, is a comprehensive A to Z of the case, featuring over 200 entries on persons involved in the Brown murder case.